 The mesh peering instance controller creates a new mesh peering instance after either of the following two events:

-The receipt of a Mesh Peering Open frame from a candidate peer mesh STA according to the rules of 11C.3.5 (Mesh peering instance selection)
+The receipt of a Mesh Peering Open frame from a candidate peer mesh STA according to the rules of 11C.3.5 (Mesh peering instance selection).

-The receipt of an MLME-MESHPEERINGMANAGEMENT.request primitive with a Mesh Peering Open frame
+The receipt of an MLME-MESHPEERINGMANAGEMENT.request primitive with a Mesh Peering Open frame.

 Modify section 11C.3.4.3 as indicated: